Sunkio/zku_bg-assignment/README.md

 # zku_bg-assignment
-My background assignment for my ZKU (2022 2nd Cohort) application
+These are the related files for my background assignment for ZKU.